Introduction

 On the other hand, tire plugs offer a faster solution:

-- You simply insert a plug into the hole from the outside
+- A plug is pushed directly into the hole from the outside.

-- This provides an immediate fix that gets you back on the road quickly
+- This means you can get back on the road quickly.

 Location and Size of Puncture: Key Considerations

-When deciding between a tire patch and a tire plug, it’s important to think about:
+When deciding between a tire patch and a tire plug, think about these points:

-- Where the puncture is: Patches are better for sidewall damage because plugs aren’t recommended there.
+- Location of the puncture: Patches work better for sidewall damage since plugs aren’t recommended for that area.

 Effectiveness in Sealing Punctures

-- Tire patches cover and seal both the inside and outside of the hole.
+- Tire patches seal both the inside and outside of the hole.

-- Tire plugs fill in the hole but don’t create a seal on the inside, which could lead to slow leaks.
+- Tire plugs fill the hole but might not create a full seal on the inside, which can lead to slow leaks.

 Choosing Between a Tire Patch and a Tire Plug

-- Whether you need a quick fix or a more permanent solution
+- Your need for a quick fix or a more lasting solution.

 Overview of Tire Patch Repair Method

-Here’s a step-by-step look at how tire patches are applied:
+Here’s how step-by-step look at how tire patches are applied:

 - Prepare the area around the hole.